sswam/allemande/doc/README-allemande.md

 - multi-agent: we have ten different programming tools for seven important languages
 - multi-search: we have several web search tools

-### Electric People
+### AI Characters

-- Ally, a human-like model based on Point Alpaca, and the star of our show.
+- Ally, a human-like model based on Llama 3.1, and the star of our show.
 - Barbie, a human-like model similar to Ally, configured identically at the moment.
-- Callam, Ally's male counterpart, configured identically at the moment.
+- Callam, Ally's male counterpart, configured to talk like a pirate.
 - Dav, OpenAI's ChatGPT 3.5, with a default context of twenty messages.
 - Emmy, OpenAI's GPT-4, with a default context of ten messages.
-- Claud, Claude from Anthropic, with a default context of fifty messages.
+- Claude from Anthropic, with a default context of fifty messages.
 - Clia, Claude Instant from Anthropic, with a default context of one hundred messages.
-- Jaski, Google Bard, currently limited to a single message of context, and AWOL due to an API change.
+- Flashi, Google Gemini 2.0 Flash.

 ### Programming Agents